-A Building Entrance Facility that does not meet design and construction requirements.
+A Building Entrance Facility that meets all design and construction requirements (left) and one that does not (right).

 Server Rooms (SR)

 Server Rooms (SR) are climate controlled spaces dedicated to the continuous operation of data servers.

 These spaces shall have minimum of 36"-wide doors to allow for the installation and removal of large equipment.